tox-dev/tox/docs/faq.rst

     PIP_INDEX_URL = https://tox.wiki/pypi/simple

-It's considered a best practice to allow the user to change the index server rather than hard code it, allowing them to use for example a local cache of that when they are offline.
+It's considered a best practice to allow the user to change the index server rather than hard code it, allowing them to use for example a local cache when they are offline.
 Therefore, a better form of this would be:

 .. code-block:: ini